-As Ovarian Cancer Awareness Month ends this weekend, I thought about how this particular type of cancer has impacted my life.
+Given that September is Ovarian Cancer Awareness Month, I thought about how this particular type of cancer has impacted my life.
 I’m fortunate that my family has only had one incidence of cancer and it was ovarian cancer.
 My aunt, Virginia, did not survive and died many years ago.
 Although ovarian cancer is a rarer form of cancer, diagnosis is difficult and when it’s diagnosed it may be at a later stage which decreases a woman’s survival rate.

 My aunt Gin, that’s what the family called her, was the backbone of my father’s side of the family.
 She was one person you called when you needed something.
 She would go out of her way to do it and never complained.

 Aunt Gin threw a birthday party for me when I turned five years old.
 It was at her house and all my friends came – I still have the pictures.
 We played games and had lots of fun eating cake.
 My birthday is in February and it snowed the night before, so we didn’t go outside to play but that was one of the happiest times I remember as a child.

 My aunt knew she was sick when she hosted my birthday party.
 She didn’t want to disappoint me because I was the first girl in the family.
 If I had known that she was so sick, I would have told her that my party didn’t matter as much as her health.
 I would have told her to take it easy and let me take care of her.

 Recent statistics from the American Cancer Society estimates that:

 - About 19,880 women will receive a new diagnosis of ovarian cancer.

 - About 12,810 women will die from ovarian cancer.

 - Ovarian cancer ranks fifth in cancer deaths among women, accounting for more deaths than any other cancer of the female reproductive system.